twentysixreds/100-days-of-code/r1-log.md

 4: Kinda worried because AI will code everything with an LLM soon

 5: Even so, learning is rewarding in the end.
 Frustrating but rewarding

+### R1D12

+1: Challenges aka no hand holding are tough

+2: I looked over a previous lesson for hints

+3: I did actually reach my own, unorthodox solution

+4: I'm not too discouraged, I've been very tired/stressed

+5: Must must do this earlier in the day